ravn/jsocks/README.md

 Updated for 2022.

-* Logging is reverted to java.util.logging to keep Java 1.6 compatibility while still using the latest libraries.
+* Logging is reverted to java.util.logging to keep Java 1.6 compatibility.
 Compile with Java 8.
 * IntelliJ and Eclipse does not report any warnings.
 * Creates a runnable jar.
 * GitHub Actions support.